composablesys/collabs/docs/src/further_info/why.md

 A collaborative app that delegates all collaboration to Collabs's collaborative data structures automatically gets two nice properties:

-1. It is network-agnostic, capable of running on top of any broadcast network (especially if it is a [Container](../guide/containers.html)).
+1. It is network-agnostic, capable of running on top of any network that eventually delivers updates to all collaborators.
 2. All data and logic is stored on users' devices, where it can be saved and used forever, even when offline.

 These properties free developers from the need to deploy dedicated servers for each collaborative app - you can instead deploy an app using just a static site, or even by handing out a single file.